lane-s/cljs-react-material-ui/README.md

 js/MaterialUISvgIcons ; Contains constructors to all icons.
 Exists only when you
                       ; include icons in your code.
-No need to use directly. js/MaterialUIUtils ; Contains some of util functions provided by MaterialUI
+No need to use directly. js/MaterialUIUtils ; Contains some of util functions provided by MaterialUI js/MaterialUIColors ; Contains all of the Material UI colors.
+Access using the `color` function.
 ```

 ##### Using with Reagent